simonambridge/RTFAP2/README.md

 SELECT * FROM rtfap.transactions WHERE cc_no='1234123412341234' and year=2016 and month=3 and day=9;
 ```
 The roll-up tables can also be queried - for example transactions for each merchant by day use the dailytxns_bymerchant table.
-The roll-up tables get populated using the Spark batch and streaming analytics jobs so they wont yet have any data in them.
+>The roll-up tables will be empty at this point - they get populated using the Spark batch and streaming analytics jobs that we run later.
 ```
 SELECT * FROM rtfap.dailytxns_bymerchant where merchant='Nordstrom' and day=20160317;
 ```